josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/importing_audio_samples.md

 loop points can also be defined to make only a specific part of the sound loop.
-**Loop Begin** is set in samples after the beginning of the audio file. **Loop End** is also set in samples after the beginning of the audio file, but will use the end of the audio file if set to -1.
+**Loop Begin** is set in samples after the beginning of the audio file. **Loop End** is also set in samples after the beginning of the audio file, but will use the end of the audio file if set to `-1`.

 > Warning:
 >
-> In AudioStreamPlayer, the finished signal won't be emitted for looping
+> In AudioStreamPlayer, the `finished` signal won't be emitted for looping
 > audio when it reaches the end of the audio file, as the audio will keep
 > playing indefinitely.
 >